 This is an AI translated post.

-Bed Bug Occurrence and Prevention Measures in Accommodation Facilities
+Bed Bug Infestations in Accommodation Facilities and Preventive Measures

 - Writing language: Korean